gulrak/filesystem/README.md

 It is of course in its own namespace `ghc::filesystem` to not interfere with a regular `std::filesystem` should you use it in a mixed C++17 environment (which is possible).

-*Test coverage is well above 90%, and starting with v1.3.6 more time was invested in benchmarking and optimizing parts of the library.
+*Test coverage is well above 90%, and starting with v1.3.6 and in v1.5.0 more time was invested in benchmarking and optimizing parts of the library.
 I'll try to continue to optimize some parts and refactor others, striving to improve it as long as it doesn't introduce additional C++17/C++20 compatibility